WINNER, CATHOLIC PRESS ASSOCIATION BOOK AWARD - SCRIPTURE (POPULAR) Honorable Mention

 "Provocative and compelling.
 It will make believers and non-believers alike question their deeply held assumptions about the historical Jesus and what being a Christian means." --Salim Tamari, Institute for Palestine Studies

-Mitri Raheb is the President of Dar al-Kalima University College in Bethlehem as well as president of the Synod of the Evangelical Lutheran Church in Jordan and the Holy Land.
+Mitri Raheb is the President of Dar al-Kalima University College in Bethlehem as well as the president of the Synod of the Evangelical Lutheran Church in Jordan and the Holy Land.
 He serves as the Senior Pastor of the Evangelical Lutheran Christmas Church in Bethlehem, Palestine.
+In 2015 he was awarded the Olof Palme Prize, along with Israeli journalist Gideon Levy.
 He is the author of several books, including I Am a Palestinian Christian and Bethlehem Besieged.